silven-mohan/PassCheck/README.md

 # How is it User-friendly?
   The app allows the user to easily enter the password.

-    -It advices the user about the improvements to password that can be made by the user.
+  - It advices the user about the improvements to password that can be made by the user.

 ------